Last updated Oct 30, 2024

 Define trigger conditions

-Specify the conditions that will trigger the alert.
+Specify the severity levels of the alert and the conditions that trigger each severity.
 These conditions have three main properties:

-1. Severity: The level of importance of the alert.
+1. Severity: The level of impact or urgency of an alert, which assists in effectively prioritizing the response.

 2. When: The trigger logic for the alert.